Stress and vowel reduction in English: Lexical and prosodic stress

 English is classified as a stress-timed language, which means that there is a tendency to speak so that the stressed syllables come at roughly equal intervals.
 See Isochrony.

 Reduced vowels

-Certain vowel sounds in English are associated strongly with absence of stress: they occur practically exclusively in unstressed syllables; and conversely, most (though not all) unstressed syllables contain one of these sounds.
+Certain vowel sounds in English are associated strongly with absence of stress: they occur practically exclusively in unstressed syllables, and conversely, most (though not all) unstressed syllables contain one of these sounds.
 These are known as reduced vowels, and tend to be characterized by such features as shortness, laxness and central position.
+(An alternative term is weak vowels.)
 The exact set of reduced vowels depends on dialect and speaker; the principal ones are described in the sections below.

 Schwa and r-coloured schwa

 Schwa, [ə], is the most common reduced vowel in English.
 It may be represented in spelling by any of the vowel letters, such as the a in about, the o in harmony, the u in medium, the e in synthesis, the i in decimal or the y in analysis (although the last three are pronounced instead as a near-close vowel by some speakers – see the following section).

 In many rhotic dialects, an r-colored schwa, [ɚ], occurs in words such as water and standard.
 Non-rhotic dialects simply have schwa in these positions, except where the dialect has linking R (although when it is coupled with intrusive R, the underlying phoneme is still a bare /ə/, removing any phonemic difference).
 The r-colored schwa can be analyzed phonemically as /ər/.